Your Bank May Be Profiting from Your Loyalty — Here's How to Tell

-What Bezos's Letters Said
+What Bezos's Letters Actually Said About Customer Obsession

 From his first shareholder letter in 1997 onward, Bezos returned to "customer obsession" as the central organizing principle of Amazon.
 The 1997 letter, written when Amazon was a fraction of its eventual size, made the framing explicit: